zanloy/picard/README.md

 an application.
 It was designed to facilitate management tracking changes and for accountability in case something breaks the application.

+# Demo

+You can demo Picard at [http://picard.zanloy.com/](http://picard.zanloy.com/).
+You can use your gmail login to create an account or use the username 'test@test.com' and the password 'test123test123' to test the application.

+**The database for this demo site gets reset every morning.**

 # Installation

 If you want to install the application on your own computer, you will need to be